mftcodes/thelocr/README.md

 This is a work in progress...

 ## Setting up the program and running it locally
+Go API is based on Go version `1.21.1`, and this must be installed.
+See [Go docs](https://go.dev/doc/install) for details on installation.

+### Go Back End API, Option 1
 1. setup MySQL in Docker
     1. `cd` into `docker` directory and run `docker compose up`
     2. once container is spun up, connect to MySQL